Breach of Contract Attorney in Orange County, California

 California’s nature of “at-will” employment negates the existence of a breach of contract for termination, but there are other instances when a breach of contract may exist.
 These arise when an employee has a contract with an employer and the employer breaches any term of the agreement.
 Some common breaches include:

-If you incurred damages due to the breach then you should contact the Orange County Employment Lawyer at The Law Office of George Moschopoulos, APC immediately for a free 30-minute phone consultation.
+If you incurred damages due to the breach then you should contact our attorney at The Law Office of George Moschopoulos, APC immediately.

 Non-performance of any part of an employment agreement may be a breach of contract for which you can recover monetary damages; however, you may not be able to recover damages where the employer has a legal excuse for the breach.
 These excuses include, but are not limited to: